jsosulski/time-decoupled-lda/README.md

 # Time-decoupling in covariance matrices for LDA for ERP classification

+### If you are looking for exact reproducibility of our paper, please refer to the [Neuroinformatics submission](https://github.com/jsosulski/time-decoupled-lda/tree/neuroinformatics_submission) tag

 This repository contains the time-decoupling method as described in [1].
 For details, please refer to the paper available [here]( https://rdcu.be/ccd0g).
 The implementation can be used as a drop-in replacement for an sklearn classifier.
 Additionally, the benchmark results for the publicly available datasets can be reproduced in this repository.